PHOTO GALLERY: Thousands enjoy Big Lunch Food Festival in Leighton Buzzard

 Leighton-Linslade Town Council thanked Leighton Buzzard Speakers Club for compering the stage programme throughout the day.

-Social media feedback claimed it was a “a great day” with “lots of variety”.
+Social media feedback claimed it was “a great day” with “lots of variety”.

-> For more information about events organised by Leighton-Linslade Town Council visit www.leightonlinslade-tc.gov.uk.